 Fifty years ago this month I arrived in New York on a student charter flight and traveled to San Francisco on a Greyhound bus.
-This is my account of the trip, first published in The Dabbler in June 2012.
+This is my account of my 1970 trip, first published in The Dabbler in June 2012.

 The kiss was the longest, most passionate I had ever seen outside a movie.
 The passengers craned their heads above the seats for a better view while the driver tapped his fingers impatiently on the steering wheel.
 The young couple stood in the bus doorway, he on the dusty ground, she leaning into him from the bottom step.
 We were somewhere in America, the land spreading flat and empty and endless all around.
 The scene might have had all the emotional drama of a classic movie lovers parting, but we all knew these lovers had met a mere 24 hours before.